Toric Sheaves on Hirzebruch Orbifolds: Sheaves on Hirzebruch Orbifolds

 \section{Sheaves on Hirzebruch Orbifolds}

-The Hirzebruch orbifold can be covered by open substacks of the form $[\mC^2/H]$ where $H$ is a finite group.
-Hence, to describe a sheaf on the Hirzebruch Orbifold, we can define it locally over each substack and then glue each part together.
+The Hirzebruch orbifold can be covered by open substacks of the form $[\mC^2/H]$ where $H$ is a finite abelian group and the actions of $H$ and the torus $\mT \cong (\mC^*)^2$ commute.
+Hence, to describe a $\mT$-equivariant sheaf on the Hirzebruch Orbifold, we define it locally over each substack and then glue each part together.